o3de/o3de.org/content/docs/userguide/ui-animation-curve-editor.md

+description: ' Use the &curve-editor; in &ALYlong;''s UI Animation editor to change the way floating point values vary over time. '
+slug: ui-animation-curve-editor
+title: Using the &curve-editor; in the UI Animation Editor.
+---
 # Using the **Curve Editor** in the UI Animation Editor\.<a name="ui-animation-curve-editor"></a>

 The ****Curve Editor**** displays animations as function curves\.
 Each track's curves represent an animation of a property value \(such as anchor, offset, color, or any property of a UI element\)\.